 Can Transmission Fluid Be Replaced With Differential Fluid?

-You can use transmission fluid instead of manual transmission fluid or Differential Fluid in case of emergency.
+You can use transmission fluid instead of manual transmission fluid or Differential Fluid in an emergency.

-Although, you should remove it soon and an oil change is likely to damage your engine.
+Although you should remove it soon, an oil change will likely damage your engine.

-But both have different properties which are used to serve other purposes due to the difference in their viscosity, resistance, and pressure handling.
+But both have different properties that serve other purposes due to their viscosity, resistance, and pressure handling differences.

 What Are The Outcomes Of Using The Wrong Fluid?

-If you have used the wrong hydraulic fluid, power steering fluid or the wrong rear Differential Fluid it could have an adverse impact and it may fail the entire transmission system.
+If you have used the wrong hydraulic fluid, power steering fluid, or the wrong rear Differential Fluid, it could have an adverse impact and may fail the entire transmission system.

 The metal shavings will start to rust due to excessive friction.